 1. SFI Policy on Illegal Logging

-The SFI program has strong existing measures in the SFI 2015-2019 Forest Management Standard, SFI 2015-2019 Fiber Sourcing Standard and the SFI 2015-2019 Chain-of-Custody Standard to avoid illegal sources of supply.
-This appendix covers the issue as to whether an organization can certify one operation to the SFI 2015-2019 Fiber Sourcing Standard (Section 3, Appendix 1)SFI’s Chain-of-Custody Standard (Section 4) or or in the SFI requirements document, while another operation controlled by the company is engaged in illegal logging.
+The SFI program has strong existing measures in the SFI 2022 Forest Management Standard, SFI 2022Fiber Sourcing Standard, SFI 2022 Certified Sourcing Label and Claims Standard and the SFI 2022 Chain-of-Custody Standard to avoid illegal sources of supply.
+This appendix covers the issue as to whether an organization can certify one operation to the SFI 2022Fiber Sourcing Standard , SFI’s Chain-of-Custody Standard (Section 4) or SFI Certified Sourcing Label and Claims Standard (Section 5) in the SFI requirements document, while another operation controlled by the company is engaged in illegal logging.
 This is an evolving issue and as international laws, regulations, agreements, treaties and definitions of illegal logging change, SFI Inc. will review and update the language as necessary.

 A. SFI Inc. will not license any person or entity to use SFI’s trademarks or labels, and SFI may revoke any license previously granted, if the proposed licensee or an Affiliate of the licensee has been found to have engaged in Illegal Logging by a government authority in the jurisdiction where the logging occurred, unless the evidence available to SFI supports a conclusion that, in the business judgment of the SFI Inc. Board, any incidents of Illegal Logging by the entity are followed by prompt corrective action and do not show a pattern of Illegal Logging.